Digital-Peak/DPDocker/joomla-pr/README.md

 The rebuild attribute is optional.
 If it is set and you have used that pr before it cleans the installation, otherwise it just reuses it.

 ## Internals
 Joomla is cloned from Github and the given pr is checked out. "npm install" and "composer install" is executed after the clone.
-The MySQL server is available on "mysql-pr" with root/root as credentials.
+Then the joomla SQL file is executed and the proper configuration.php file created.
+After installation is the website ready to be used.

 During a test PHPMyAdmin is available under _localhost:8091_ and the mailcatcher on _localhost:8092_.